 -

-Smart domain name server (DNS)
+Smart domain name system (DNS)

 Smart DNS has some similarities to a VPN – it’s a service that uses both DNS servers and proxy ones to change your DNS address.
 Some refer to it as a DNS proxy.

-However, security-wise it offers nothing.
+However, security-wise, it offers nothing.
 Your IP is still the same and can be seen by more tenacious service providers.

-Consensus: smart DNS is an excellent option to get over a geo-restriction when your device doesn’t support a VPN.
+Verdict: smart DNS is an excellent option to get over a geo-restriction when your device doesn’t support a VPN.
 However, it offers no protection.

 -